wuerfel62/discordBot/readme.md

     * purges/removes all messages in the roles channel

 ### bot-config
+these commands are used to change the text-channels the bot uses.
+For now the bot has to be restartet for the changes to take effect.
 * !set-log-channel
     * used for logs from bot
 * !set-role-channel